 Draft regulations were published on April 18, 2018 with comments due by June 1, 2018.
-CMA undertook consultations with a variety of members for its submission and will provide updates about the final regulations as they become available.
+CMA undertook consultations with a variety of members for its submissions related to this issue.

 - CMA Submission - Quebec draft regulations pertaining to loyalty programs